Our Team

 Melissa Campobasso

 In 2017, Melissa received a Montessori Elementary Diploma from Montessori Northwest, a teacher training center affiliated with the Association Montessori Internationale.
-Jointly with the elementary diploma, she also earned a master’s degree in education, with an emphasis in Montessori, from Whitworth University.
-She also earned certification as an Okanogan Salish language/culture instruction from the Colville Tribes in 2017.
-Melissa earned a juris doctorate degree from the University of Colorado School of Law and became a member of the Washington State Bar in 2000.
+Jointly with the elementary diploma, she earned a master’s degree in education, with an emphasis in Montessori, from Whitworth University.
+She also earned certification as an Okanogan Salish language/culture instructor from the Colville Tribes in 2017.
+Melissa has a juris doctorate degree from the University of Colorado School of Law and became a member of the Washington State Bar in 2000.
 She earned her bachelor’s degree in communications from the University of Washington in 1994.
-She is a member of the Colville Tribes and has Okanogan, Lakes, and San Poil ancestry.
-She has reached an intermediate-low level of proficiency in Okanogan Salish.

 Jill Nanpuya Moonmaw